isomerpages/sndgo-corp/media-hub/press-releases/_posts/2020-12-23-post-tracetogether-adoption-surpasses-70percent-ccs-to-re-open-for-token-collection-progressively.md

 Since the distribution exercise began, we’ve observed a much higher-than-expected demand for Tokens, with collection at some CCs exceeding 50% of the constituency population.
 We understand that there are still many Singaporeans who want to collect a TT Token, and we will continue to build up stock to ensure that everyone who wants a Token will be able to get one.
 By end February 2021, we expect to have produced 5 million Tokens.

 4 As stock becomes available, we will progressively re-open the distribution points in CCs that are currently closed, beginning from January 2021.
 The public will be informed of the opening dates at the CCs at least 3 days in advance.
-Residents can check the TokenGoWhere website (<a href="www.Token.gowhere.gov.sg" target="_blank">www.Token.gowhere.gov.sg</a>) or the community notice boards for the latest updates before heading down to the collection points.
+Residents can check the TokenGoWhere website www.tokengowhere.gov.sg or the community notice boards for the latest updates before heading down to the collection points.

 ### TraceTogether-only SafeEntry will be implemented after everyone has had a chance to collect their Token